 Important Pomeranian puppy information is that they hate being on their own and are highly sensitive animals.
 While they can be very affectionate with adults, they’re not always kid-friendly.
-If you don’t teach them to be obedient, then they simply won’t
+If you don’t teach them to be obedient, then they simply won’t obey their owner.

 As with puppies of many breeds, it takes time for them to develop and grow.
 However, from the moment those tiny legs get them moving, they’ll be unbelievable troublemakers.
 Here’s some useful information to help you care for your Pom pups while training them to behave.

 Baby Pomeranian puppies are the softest, cutest balls of fur you’ll ever touch or hold.
 When my Pomeranians were first born, we gave them so much attention and made sure they had every single thing they wanted or needed.
 Now they’re adults, I still love them with every fiber of my being.